rajen-shres/cobalt/docs/cobalt/aws_overview.rst

 This calls ``utils/aws/copy_data_from_production_dump.sh`` on the application server to do the actual database extract.

-We use the Django command ``manage.py dumpdata`` to produce an database dump file and copy that to the development machine where it it loaded into a prod_copy database for testing.
+We use the Django command ``manage.py dumpdata`` to produce an database dump file and copy that to the development machine where it is loaded into a prod_copy database for testing.

+Back in the day, standard practice was for small offices to get the local manager to take a back up tape home with them once a week.
+More recently it has been easier just to ask the NSA for a copy of your data if you lose it.
+We have gone for a half way solution.
+The data is stored outside AWS but I'm not telling you where.